SYK-08/kalimux/README.md

 </p>

 ## WARNING :
-***This tool is only for educational purpose.
+***This tool is only for educational purposes.
 If you use this tool for other purposes except education we will not be responsible in such cases.***